 ZEN SHO SHORINJI KENPO NO TUMAI-TI

-This system or style dates back to the 1400s even though it did not become known until a century later, when its teaching became public.
+This style dates back to the 1400s even though it did not become known until a century later, when its teaching became public.
 The Port of Tumai was a mandatory stop point for many boats, where contraband and fighting abounded.
-From there, Kempo was born, and so it follows that this system for its origin, is clearly a combative martial art.
+From there, Kempo was born and it follows this style to its origin, a combative martial art.
 Our style of karate maintains a balance of techniques between arms and legs; 50% of punches and 50% of kicks.
 It is a very traditional style with low and accustomed stances, as well as powerful and effective blows with much use of the waist.
 The essence of our style allows us to reach a perfect balance between a physical, mental and spiritual development.
 Discipline, Respect and Education are the fundamental base of ZEN SHO SHORINJI KENPO NO TUMAI-TI.

 ZEN SHO: Concentration of body and mind.